Travel Guide: Kyoto

 Nagoya: 5,170 yen

-However, as Kyoto’s surrounded on all sides by very popular tourist destination such as Nagoya, Osaka and Nara, getting there from these destination can be done by use of the local train lines that run between the neighbouring prefectures (see below for more details).
+However, as Kyoto’s surrounded on all sides by popular tourist destination such as Nagoya, Osaka and Nara, you could use local trains to travel between these neighbouring prefectures (see below for more details).

 Easily the cheaper option and a high level of comfort compared to buses in other countries, it provides a perfect alternative to the budget traveller.
 Services range from daytime only to those that run through the night.
 There are a few companies that run routes to Kyoto, including JR Buses, Keihan Buses and Willer Express.
 The latter of which is the all round cheapest and best option.

 Nagoya: 2,000 yen

 Alternatively you could walk into any city’s majour bus station and buy a ticket headed to any large city in the country, no booking needed.
 However some long-distance routes will require a booking, and especially recommended during peak travel seasons.
 You can also arrive in Kyoto by using one of the many different bus passes on offer.

 Don’t make the mistake of thinking that you’re sacrificing comfort or quality when spending less on a bus.
 Each one has its own personal socket as well as each bus having free wi-fi.
 Often the seats recline to near horizontal and some even come with a pram like hood cover to give an added level of privacy.

 Just like any other major Japanese city, the city of Kyoto has a very well established public transport system.
 As the variety and network of transportation is so extensive, there are numerous ways of getting from A to B.